A literature review serves several purposes:

 Organize the literature according to themes, subtopics, or categories, which will help outline the layout of the literature review.

 Summarize and synthesize the findings from the sources analyzed.
 Start with an introduction that defines the research question, followed by the themes, subtopics, or categories identified.
 After that, provide a discussion or conclusion that addresses any gaps in the literature to motivate future research.
-Lastly, edit and revise your review to ensure it is well-structured, clear, and concise, like this example literature review on Kava.
+Lastly, edit and revise your review to ensure it is well-structured, clear, and concise.

 Lastly, cite and reference the sources used in the literature review.
 Consider any referencing style requirements of the institution or journal you're submitting to.
 APA is the most common.
 However, you may need to familiarize yourself with other citation styles such as MLA, Chicago, or MHRA depending on your venue.
 See the image below for a literature review example APA of references.